cuey78/Fedora-Post-Install/README.md

 # Fedora Post Install Script

 ## Overview
 This script is designed to automate the configuration and installation of various system components and software on Fedora systems.
-It has been tested on Fedora 40 with KDE but should work seamlessly on Fedora 39 and with the GNOME desktop environment as well.
+It has been tested on Fedora 40 with KDE but should work seamlessly on Fedora 39 as well.

 ## Features
 The Fedora Post Install Script offers a wide range of functionalities to enhance the Fedora system setup: